marianoguerra/efene/docs/reference/expressions/if.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 if expressions are another way of writting switch statements that avoid the nesting
-of multiple switchs inside eachother, any boolean expression can be in the GuardSeq
+of multiple switchs inside eachother, any boolean expression can be in the Expr
 of an if expression.

 when expressions are a way to write guards in the body of a function, a guard can